-Flux Cored Arc Welding (FCAW): Learning the Basics
+Flux-Cored Arc Welding (FCAW): Learning the Basics

 4/18/2023

 Have you wondered, "What is flux core welding?" or "What is a flux core welder?"
-Also known as flux-cored arc welding (FCAW), it’s a type of welding suitable for both indoors and outdoors, enabling welders to meld metals and other materials together by applying heat and pressure.
+Flux core welding, also known as flux-cored arc welding (FCAW), is a type of welding that uses a continuous hollow wire electrode to meld metals and other materials together.
+Flux core welding is suitable for materials contaminated with dirt and rust, making it ideal for outdoor and contaminated environments.

 Keep reading to learn more about flux core welding basics and processes.

-What Is Flux Core Welding Used For?
+What Is Flux Core Welding Used for?

 Flux-cored arc welding is a good technique to use on materials that are no thinner than 20 gauge, including carbon steel, low-alloy steels, high-nickel alloys, cast iron and stainless steels.
 The flux-cored wire is powerful and able to penetrate thick weld joints.
 For this reason, it can also prove more productive than other types of welding.